memflow/mfio/README.md

 disabled, such as native polling handles, native runtime, and anything else that depends on running operating system.

 However, the remaining blocks should be sufficient to build any non-blocking I/O systems.
-It is not yet possible to define custom polling handles, for custom kernels, but it is not a significant amount of work left.
+Custom polling handles may be implemented on arbitrary types to enable cooperative operations on any operating system.